YarekTyshchenko/PMMGBeautifier/README.md

 * Show the price per unit for local market ads
 * Show the ETA of ships as actual date-time
+* Show the ETA in flightplan as actual date-time
 * Show the production order completion as actual date-time

 # Installation